 Died aged 71

 There are other countless influential personalities from Africa.
-The most famous people from Africa have excelled in politics, sports, business, entertainment and history.
-Moreover, these celebrities from Africa span all the main regions of the continent.
+Most famous people from Africa have excelled in politics, sports, business, entertainment and history.
+In addition, these celebrities from Africa span all the main regions of the continent.

 These are North Africa, South Africa, Central Africa, East Africa, West Africa, and the six African Island nations of Madagascar, Mauritius, Cape Verde, Seychelles, Comoros, and Sao Tome and Principe.